Käppele: Architecture

-A way of the cross with 14 stations of the cross marked by small chapels leads up to the Käppele.
+A way of the cross with 14 Stations of the Cross marked by small chapels leads up to the Käppele.
 These were based on an idea by Neumann, but completed only in 1799.
 The live-sized statue groups (77 figures) were created by Simon and Peter Wagner.

 The church's double-towered front and the roof with its cupolas and roof lanterns give it an unusual appearance that distinguishes it from the other churches of Würzburg.
-The interior features ceiling frescos by Matthäus Günther from 1752 and 1781 and stucco work by Johann Michael Feuchtmayer the Elder.
+The interior features ceiling frescos by Matthäus Günther from 1752 and 1781 and stucco work by Johann Michael Feuchtmayer (the Younger).
 The side altars date to 1768.
 The neoclassical high altar was made in 1799.

 The organ dates to 1752, made by Christian Köhler from Frankfurt (renovated in 1991).

-Votive offerings in the Mirakelgang reflect local devoutness and tastes of the 19th and 20th centuries.
+Votive offerings dedicated to the miraculous pietà in the Mirakelgang reflect local devoutness and tastes of the 19th and 20th centuries.

 Today

 Apart from being a tourist attraction, the Käppele remains a popular pilgrimage site, especially at pentecost.

 The Käppele is administered by the Kirchenstiftung Käppele.
 The attached monastery and the garden are property of the Capuchins, but they are trying to sell them to the Diocese of Würzburg.
 In October 2014, the Capuchins left the Käppele.
 It is now cared for by a rector.

 As of October 2014, a renovation of the interior in two stages was planned within the next two years.